AdobeDocs/experience-manager-core-components.en/help/using/archetype.md

 ### Profiles {#profiles}

-The generated maven project support different deployment profiles when running `mvn install` within the reactor.
+The generated maven project supports different deployment profiles when running `mvn install` within the reactor.

 Profile ID                        | Description
 --------------------------|------------------------------
-`autoInstallBundle`         | Installs core bundle with the maven-sling-plugin to the felix console `autoInstallPackage`        | Installs the ui.content and ui.apps content package with the content-package-maven-plugin to the package manager to the default author instance on localhost, port 4502.
+`autoInstallBundle`         | Installs core bundle with the maven-sling-plugin to OSGi `autoInstallPackage`        | Installs the ui.content and ui.apps content package with the content-package-maven-plugin to the package manager to the default author instance on localhost, port 4502.
 Hostname and port can be changed with the `aem.host` and `aem.port` user-defined properties.
 `autoInstallPackagePublish` | Install the ui.content and ui.apps content package with the content-package-maven-plugin to the package manager to default publish instance on localhost, port 4503.
 Hostname and port can be changed with the `aem.host` and `aem.port` user-defined properties.
 `integrationTests` | Runs the provided integration tests on the AEM instance (only for the `verify` phase)